Marie Anne de Bourbon (1689–1720): Biography

 The Duke's wife is not an ill-looking person: she has good eyes, and would be very well if she had not a, habit of stretching and poking out her neck.
 Her shape is horrible; she is quite crooked; her back is curved into the form of an S. I observed her one day, through curiosity, when the Dauphine was helping her to dress.

-She is a wicked devil; treacherous in every way, and of a very dangerous temper.
+She is a wicked devil, treacherous in every way, and of a very dangerous temper.
 Upon the whole, she is not good for much.
 Her falsehood was the means of preventing the Duke from marrying one of my granddaughters.
-Being the intimate friend of Madame de Berri, who was very desirous that one of her sisters should marry the Duke and the other the Prince of Conti, she promised to bring about the marriage, provided Madame de Berry would say nothing of it to the King or to me.
-After having imposed this condition, she told the King that Madame de Berry and my son were planning a marriage without his sanction; in order to punish them she begged the King to marry the Duke to herself, which was actually done.
+Being the intimate friend of Madame de Berri, who was very desirous that one of her sisters should marry the Duke and the other the Prince of Conti, she promised to bring about the marriage, provided Madame de Berry would say nothing of it to the King or me.
+After having imposed this condition, she told the King that Madame de Berry and my son were planning a marriage without his sanction; to punish them, she begged the King to marry the Duke to her, which was done.

 Thanks to her good sense, she lives upon tolerable terms with her husband, although he has not much affection for her.
-They follow each their own inclinations; they are not at all jealous of each other, and it is said they have separate beds.
+They follow each their inclinations; they are not at all jealous of each other, and it is said they have separate beds.

 She causes a great many troubles and embarrassments to her relation, the young Princess of Conti, and perfectly understands tormenting folks.